inaimathi/langnostic/drafts/clojure-for-gui-programming.md

     (= (map first csv) (get-first-column tmp))))
 ```

 and got `NullPointerExceptions` thrown back at me every time.
-The workaround ended up being just using `deftest` instead of `defspec` to test the finger-quotes functions that had to do disk IO.
-That's probably good enough, but I've got mildly less confidence that there won't be a bug unearthed at some point in the future by some (un)lucky output.
+The "fix" ended up being `deftest` instead of `defspec` to test the finger-quotes functions that had to do disk IO.
+That's probably good enough, but I've got mildly less confidence that there won't be a bug unearthed at some point in the future by a(n un)lucky output.

 # Conclusions

-I stand by my [earlier recommendation](TODO - which lisp should I learn).
+I stand by my [earlier recommendation](http://langnostic.inaimathi.ca/posts/recommendations).
 If you're a programmer who's familiar with the JVM, and you don't hate it, and you're looking to learn your first Lisp, Clojure is very probably the way to go for you.
-The language is pretty clean and elegant, and it has excellent [interop cpabilities](TODO - calling Java from Clojure and Clojure from Java) with the Java ecosystem, even when no one bothers writing fantastic wrapper libraries like [Seesaw](TODO - seesaw github).
+The language is clean and elegant, [well documented](https://clojuredocs.org/), and it has excellent [interop cpabilities](http://clojure.org/reference/java_interop) with the Java ecosystem, even when no one bothers writing fantastic wrapper libraries like [Seesaw](https://github.com/daveray/seesaw).
 So, absolutely, thumbs up.
 If you're in the situation I describe above, you could certainly do worse.

-If you're *already* familiar with a Lisp or two, and already have some experience working with [good](Ocaml) type [systems](Standard ML), it may be a less valuable but still fun addition to your language arsenal.
+If you're *already* familiar with a [Lisp](https://common-lisp.net/) or [two](http://schemers.org/), and already have some experience working with [good](https://ocaml.org/) type [systems](http://sml-family.org/), it may be a less valuable but still fun addition to your language arsenal.

 [^or-rather]: Or rather, I have been for about two weeks now.
 Did I mention it's getting harder and harder for me to dedicate time to writing this blog?
 At this point, anything you see come up here effectively happened last month.
 That's a *really* shit lag, but I'm not sure I can do anything about it.

+[^remaining-langs]: The last two are Smalltalk and SML, in case you were wondering.
+I'm honestly not sure I even want to pursue a Smalltalk contract because it's sort of in decline, even in the industries that used to use it extensively.
+Standard ML sounds like it might be a stretch too; seems like a better approach might be to get enough ML skill under my belt, then keep an eye out for parts of problems that naturally lend themselves to the language strengths, in contexts where a small amount of additional balkanization won't cause any damage.
+I ... have no idea how long that'll take.

 [^strictness-annoation]: Which is basically a strictness annotation.

 [^testing-landscape]: Mild tangent; there has apparently been movement in the Clojure testing landscape since `lein` was first written.
 Because, while it gives you `clojure.test` by default, there seem to be lots of people that use `midje`.
-At least enough of them for the Travis CI guys and gals to write up [this](TODO - midje with Travis) guide for running continuous integration with it.
-This at once showcases how bad an idea it is to make that kind of assumption in the build tools, and demonstrates `lein`s level of flexibilty.
+At least enough of them for the Travis CI guys and gals to write [this](TODO - midje with Travis) guide for running continuous integration with it.
+The situation at once showcases how bad an idea it is to make that kind of assumption in a languages' build tools, and demonstrates `lein`s level of flexibilty.

 [^external-dependencies]: And if you introduce external dependencies by using [`conch`](TODO) or [`sh`](TODO), they'll need those too, obviously.